-Yesterday, the three major credit bureaus, Equifax, Experian, and TransUnion said in a statement that they will continue to offer consumers free credit reports on a weekly basis until April 20, 2022, because of the ongoing COVID-19 pandemic.
+The three major credit bureaus, Equifax, Experian, and TransUnion said in a statement that they will continue to offer consumers free credit reports on a weekly basis until December 2022 because of the ongoing COVID-19 pandemic.

 The reason for the extension is because of the still-present need for consumers to have the key to their financial information.